Jalisco: Economy

 The economic center of the state is Guadalajara, with parts of the metro area having living standards comparable to that of the first world, however, on its periphery there is still significant poverty.
 Guadalajara's economy is based on industry, especially electronics and cybernetics, much of which is located just outside the city center.
 These industries account for about 75% of the state's production of goods.
 The major employers are industry (in general), commerce and services.
 Guadalajara drives the state's economic growth, making Jalisco third in construction in the country.

-Agriculture mostly developed in the tropical and subtropical areas.
-Jalisco's agriculture accounts for 8.44% of the country's production according to GDP.
-It produces twenty percent of the country's corn, twelve percent of its sugar, twenty five percent of its eggs, twenty percent of its pork, seventeen percent of its dairy products and over twelve percent of its honey, domestic fowl and cattle.
-It is the country's number one producer of seed corn, corn for animal feed, agave for tequila, limes, fresh milk, eggs, pigs and cattle.
-It ranks second in the production of sugar, watermelons, honey and barley.
-5,222,542 hectares are dedicated to forestry, with eighty percent covered in conifers and broad-leafed trees.
-A number of these forests contains commercially important hardwoods.
-On the coasts, there is commercial fishing for shrimp, crabs and tilapia.

 Mining developed only in Bolaños, El Barqueño in Guachinango, Pihuamo, Talpa de Allede and Comaja de Corona in Lagos de Moreno and still have active mining.
 There are important deposits of granite, marble, sandstone and obsidian.

 Industry mostly concentrated in the Guadalajara metro area, which has large industrial parks such as El Bosque I, El Bosque II, Guadalajara Industrial Tecnológico, Eco Park, Vallarta, Parque de Tecnología en Electrónica, King Wei and Villa Hidalgo.
 In food processing, it is first in the production of chocolate products, second in bottling, soft drink production, cement, lime and plaster, third in the production of chemical products.